Mark Humphrey (artist)

-Mark Humphrey (born 1970) is an English interior designer and installation artist.
+Mark Humphrey (born 1970) is a British interdisciplinary artist.

 Life

-Mark Humphrey was born in 1970 in Wiltshire and grew up in Berkshire.
-In 1988, he studied fine art at Maidenhead Art College and in 1989 he moved to London, studying a BA in interior architecture at Middlesex University from 1989 to 1993.
-He was awarded the Mipim Award in 2004.
+Mark Humphrey was born in 1970 in Berkshire, UK.
+In 1988, he studied fine art at Maidenhead Art College.
+From 1989 to 1993, he graduated with a BA Hons from Middlesex University in London.

-Since the mid 1990s, Humphrey has produced multidisciplinary works.
+Since the mid-1990s, Humphrey's works have been commissioned by private collectors, organisations and charities.